stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 *Your words or actions - funny or not - are perceived to be so hilarious that it causes some to fall to the ground in fits of laughter.*

-Make a spell attack vs the Wisdom defence of one creature within range that you can see.
+Make a charm attack vs the Wisdom defence of one creature within range that you can see.
 On a hit, the creature falls [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/), becoming [Incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated/) and unable to stand up for the duration.
 A creature with an Intelligence score of 4 or less isn't affected.

 At the end of each of its turns the creature can make a Wisdom defence check vs your charms spell skill.
 Additionally, the creature can make a Wisdom defence check vs your charms spell skill at the beginning of its turn if it has taken damage since the end of its last turn; the creature has +1d on the check if it's triggered by damage.
 On a success, the spell ends.